 Bouncing light with white object.

 The next step is the use of artificial light for your watch photography.
 Depending on how many lights or flash lights you have at your disposal, you can make it as complicated as you want.
 However, using diffuse light is important.
 Think of one or more studio flash unit(s) with softbox or a light tent with lamp(s) or flash unit(s).
 Here you also use extra light reflective or absorbent material to add or omit light.
 To stay away from unwanted reflections in the watch glass you have to experiment with the position you use for your light source(s).
 My experience learned me that you have to experiment with the position of the lights to reach the best results.
 Personally, I started watch photography with a light-tent and two cheap desk lamps from that well-known Swedish furniture store.
 At some point these were replaced by cheap manual camera flashes as I wanted more control over the light.
 Experimenting with different power settings and lighting set-ups you van vary endlessly.
 Although more complicated isn’t necessarily better.

 Using a studio flash and multiple light bounces.

-For events like Baselworld (and SIHH) I have developed our ‘top-secret Baselbox’ as we like to call it.
+For events like Baselworld (and SIHH) I have developed our ‘top-secret Baselbox’ as we like to call it, for watch photography.
 Nothing more than just one single flash combined with some translucent sheets, it allows us to shoot a watch like this Girard-Perregaux Tri-Axial Tourbillon on the edge of a desk in under one minute.

 9 – Macro and Close-up